 View course descriptions for

-AR 515 Art History (3) Offered Fall odd.
+AR 515 Art History (3) Offered on campus: Fall even.
 This course focuses on the history of illustration with information on related topics such as philosophy and aesthetics.

-AR 516 Art History (3) Offered Fall even.
+AR 516 Art History (3) Offered on campus: Fall odd.
 Students examine the history of visual art and architecture as it relates to the major civilizations of Western culture.
 Students learn the artistic motivations and fluctuating standards of aesthetics of these civilizations from a Christian perspective.

-AR 521–522 Graduate Painting (3 each) Offered Fall, Spring.
+AR 521–522 Graduate Painting (3 each) Offered on campus: Fall, Spring.
 Students will develop advanced techniques of painting in media such as oil, gouache, and watercolor in their specific areas of interest.

-AR 531 Advanced Digital Graphics (3) Offered Fall.
+AR 531 Advanced Digital Graphics (3) Offered on campus: Fall.
 Students utilize digital tools to develop graphics for use in their design portfolio.

-AR 532 Web Design (3) Offered Spring.
+AR 532 Web Design (3) Offered on campus: Spring.
 Competency: Web Programming.
 The graduate student will develop creative solutions to common web-related design problems, utilizing industry-standard software applications.

-AR 533 Conceptual Communication for the Visual Artist (3) Offered Fall.
+AR 533 Conceptual Communication for the Visual Artist (3) Offered on campus: Fall.
 Students develop creative problem-solving processes with an emphasis on clear visual communication with mastery of individual technique.

-AR 534 Advanced Conceptual Communication (3) Offered Spring.
+AR 534 Advanced Conceptual Communication (3) Offered on campus: Spring.
 Prereq.: AR 533.
 Students create advanced-level projects with an emphasis on clear visual communication with mastery of individual technique.

-AR 541–542 Graduate Studio (3 each) Offered Fall, Spring, Online.
+AR 541–542 Graduate Studio (3 each) Offered on campus and online: Fall, Spring.
 Prereq. for AR 541: Student in M.A. degree in studio art or graphic design.
 Prereq. for AR 542: AR 541.
 These courses allow the graduate student to develop particular areas of interest in art or design while building a portfolio for the M.A. show.
 Individual projects will be approved by instructor.

-AR 611 Graduate Art Research Project (3) Offered Interterm, Post-term.
+AR 611 Graduate Art Research Project (3) Offered on campus: Interterm, Post-term.
 This course is designed to aid students in research and creating bibliographic entries.
 Students learn how to use the library systems.

-AR 640 Professional Studio (9) Offered Online.
+AR 640 Professional Studio (9) Offered online: Summer.
 Culminating the work of the M.F.A. program, the student will explore a broad range of topics related to his area of interest in art or design.
 Projects will include completion of advanced works in the student’s specialty.

-AR 641 Graduate Studio (4) Offered Fall, Spring, Online.
+AR 641 Graduate Studio (4) Offered on campus and online: Fall, Spring.
 This course allows the graduate student to develop particular areas of interest in art or design while building a portfolio for the M.F.A. show.
 Individual projects will be approved by instructor.

-AR 647 Graduate Studio (3) Offered Fall, Spring, Online.
+AR 647 Graduate Studio (3) Offered on campus and online: Fall, Spring.
 Prereq.: AR 640 and 641.
 This course is designed for the M.F.A. student to continue work on selected topics in preparation for the M.F.A. show and thesis.